Unknownkratos/ScreenSurf/README.md

 3.Run the app:

       npm start

-Usage
+## Usage

-Register or log in to access personalized movie recommendations.
+1. Register or log in to access personalized movie recommendations.
-Browse recommended movies or search for specific titles.
+2. Browse recommended movies or search for specific titles.
-Click on a movie to view detailed information.
+3. Click on a movie to view detailed information.

-Project Structure
+## Project Structure
-/react: Contains the React frontend.
+- **/client**: Contains the React frontend.
-/server: Contains the Express backend and database connection.
+- **/server**: Contains the Express backend and database connection.

-Contributing
+## Contributing
 Feel free to fork this repository and make contributions.
 Submit a pull request with any improvements.

-License
+## License
 This project is open-source and available under the MIT License.

+---

+Enjoy discovering your next favorite movie with *ScreenSurf*!